 MINDFULNESS THERAPY: WHAT IT IS AND HOW IT HELPS THOSE SUFFERING FROM ANXIETY AND DEPRESSION

-The underlying factor of all suffering is always the identification with the mind which makes thinking compulsive and hinders the direct experience of reality, often preventing you from finding that dimension of inner stillness.
-Identification with that constant voice in the mind generates a false self that we could define as ‘ego’, that is an opaque screen made of concepts, labels, images, judgments and interpretations that stands between the person and his interiority and blocks all truth. interpersonal relationship.

-With this definition we do not want to demonize the mind, which is an exceptional tool if used in the right way, as for example in the cognitive, practical or working functions of daily life.
+The factor underlying all suffering is always the identification with the mind which makes thought compulsive and hinders the direct experience of reality, often preventing one from finding that dimension of inner stillness.
+Identification with that constant voice in the mind generates a false self that we could define as ‘ego’, that is, an opaque screen made up of concepts, labels, images, judgments and interpretations that stands between the person and his or her interiority and blocks any real interpersonal relationship.
+This definition is not meant to demonize the mind, which is an exceptional tool when used in the right way, such as in the cognitive, practical or work functions of daily life.

-I refer to when a person is completely identified with his ego, which is equivalent to making the mind no longer a useful tool but it is it that takes total control over our life, dragging us into a dangerous and uncontrollable vortex of rumination .
-You can read more in my article on how to find inner peace.
+I am referring to when a person identifies himself completely with his own ego, which is equivalent to making the mind no longer a useful tool but completely taking over our lives, dragging us into a dangerous and uncontrollable vortex of rumination .
+You can read more about Mindfulness, Anxiety and Depression in my article at how to find inner peace.

-MINDFULNESS AND STRESS: MINDFULNESS BASED STRESS REDUCTION
+MINDFULNESS AND STRESS: STRESS REDUCTION BASED ON MINDFULNESS

-The Mindfulness Based Stress Reduction protocol usually labeled as part of behavioral medicine or mind/body medicine was developed by Prof. Jon Kabat Zinn in the late 1970s at the University of Worcester (Boston) Massachusetts.
-By the late 1990s, there were already more than 400 hospitals and medical centers in the United States where MBSR was being applied.
-Over the years, due to its preventive and rehabilitative clinical potential, it has found space in intervention programs in prisons and schools, and in various organizations in order to address many of the physical and psychological problems related to stress.
+The Mindfulness Based Stress Reduction protocol usually labeled as part of behavioral medicine or mind/body medicine was developed by Prof. Jon Kabat Zinn in the late 1970s at the ‘University of Worcester (Boston, Massachusetts.
+By the end of the 1990s, there were already more than 400 hospitals and medical centers in the United States where MBSR was being applied.
+Over the years, due to its clinical potential preventive and rehabilitative, has found its place in intervention programs in prisons and schools, and in various organizations to address many of the physical and psychological problems related to stress.